gmocquet/recruitment-exercises-hydrosat/README.md

 - **Infrastructure as Code**: Reproducible deployments using Terraform.
 - **S3-Compatible Storage**: MinIO is used to simulate an S3 bucket locally, managed through Terraform.
 - **Late Data Handling**: Efficient mechanisms for reprocessing delayed fields without reprocessing the full dataset.
+- **Time-based Partition Dependencies**: Data computation for each partition depends on the previous day's partitions, enabling correct handling of time-series dependencies and incremental processing.
+For a given date, each fields partitions are processed simultaneously.

 ## 🧱 Software Design